Actually47/electron-vue-vite/README.md

 ## Get started with this quick guide

 - Clone this repository
-- Use your prefreed package manager to install the node modules
+- Use your preferred package manager to install the node modules
 - To start a development server, use the `npm run electron:serve` command
 - You can build the app using the `npm run electron:build` command